SecretSurfSpot/seedlings/README.md

 ## Approach

-Created with Ruby.......... and RSpec........ (testing framework), using BDD, TDD and OOP principles.
+Created with Ruby & Sinatra, with RSpec & Capybara (testing frameworks), using BDD, TDD and OOP principles.

 SimpleCov & Rubocop were also used to measure test coverage and ensure code quality.